autocrossblog/autocrossblog_astro/src/content/post/2007/2007-10-12-missing-piston-alert.md

 ---
+tags: [ [ 240z, datsun ] ]
-author: chris
+author: "chris"
 publishDate: 2007-10-12T15:43:38+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2007/missing-piston-alert"
+excerpt: "Photo of the piston that blew up in the motor"
 title: "Missing Piston Alert!"
-excerpt: "Photo of the piston that blew up in the motor"
-url: 'missing-piston-alert'
-tags:  [ 240z, datsun ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 Can you spot the problem in this photo?